andlo/mycroft-skills-list-gitbook/skills/polite-skill.krisgesling.md

 ---
-description: 'Example Skill to show use of the converse method'
+description: Example Skill to show use of the converse method
 ---

 ### _polite-skill.krisgesling_